zsevic/image-boost/README.md

 > AI Bulk Image Upscaler

-- Configured TypeScript with Next.js for renderer
+- Configured TypeScript with Next.js and Tailwind CSS for renderer

   - Main page is in `renderer/pages/index.tsx` file